 Although Dustless Blasting takes just 5 minutes to learn, it can take years to truly master it.
 One of our blasting experts shows off his experience and teaches you a thing or two about containment, masking, and nozzle control for the most efficient blasting possible.

-Since Mike is such an experienced blaster, he didn’t bother masking the wiring.
+In the video above, since Mike is such an experienced blaster, he didn’t bother masking the wiring.
 By backing off and keeping the blast hose moving, he’s able to remove the grease and grime from this wire without damaging the insulation.
-In the video above, you'll see Mike back off a couple feet with the blast nozzle, and he brushes over the wire briefly.
+You'll see Mike back off a couple feet with the blast nozzle, and he brushes over the wire briefly.
 This is something you’ll be able to do too, with practice, but until you’re very comfortable with your machine, it may be a good idea to mask these sorts of things.

 Wheels can also be blasted without masking in most cases, just don’t dwell on the rubber, or get too close.
 Of course this only applies when Dustless Blasting.
 If you’re dry blasting it’s nearly impossible to avoid damaging rubber and wire insulation.